RPanczak/website/content/about/header/index.md

 Thanks for stopping by!

-I'm a researcher with background in human geography, information management and epidemiology.
+I'm a postdoctoral researcher with background in human geography, information management and epidemiology.

-I'm currently part of IeDEA-SA team at the Institute of Social and Preventive Medicine University of Bern.
+I'm currently part of the International epidemiology Databases to Evaluate AIDS Southern Africa (IeDEA-SA) collaboration at the Institute of Social and Preventive Medicine at the University of Bern.
 I'm an epidemiologist and statistician supporting various projects tackling problems of healthcare delivery and patient outcomes among persons living with HIV.